Immortalv5/Dino/README.md

 ## Prerequisites
 The required modules are
 - numpy
-- pykeyboard
+- pyUserInput
 - pyscreenshot

 The modules can be installed using the command
-`pip install numpy pykeyboard pyscreenshot`
+`pip install numpy pyUserInput pyscreenshot`
 or by executing the requirement.txt
 `pip install -r requirement.txt`